tedmiston/notes/README.md

 ### Motivation

-I wanted to remember more of what I read, so I summarize and take notes to share [compressed wisdom](https://sivers.org/2do).
+I want to remember more [of what I read](http://austinkleon.com/2016/03/03/how-to-read-more-2/), so I take notes to share [compressed wisdom](https://sivers.org/2do).

 ### Purpose